onqlavelabs/onqlave-go/README.md

 })
 retryOption := onqlaveencryption.WithRetry(onqlaveconnection.RetrySettings{
 	Count:       <count>,         //Number of times to retry calling server endpoints in case of connection issue
-	WaitTime:    <wiat_time>,     //How long to wait between each retry
+	WaitTime:    <wait_time>,     //How long to wait between each retry
 	MaxWaitTime: <max_wait_time>, //How long to wait in total for operation to finish })